hongshuochen/2021Fall-EE538-HW3/README.md

 ```
 For each of the following snippets, please write down which function(s) will be called (including constructors):

+If there is no function to be called, also provide your reason.

 E.g. Snippet:
 ```c++
 Point p1(1, 2);